smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 <!--TODO show a short example of PartitionDiffMode.failConditions with descriptions -->

 #### selectExpression
-The option `selectExpression` defines the list of selected output partitions.
+The option `selectExpression` refines or overrides the list of selected output partitions.
+It can access the partition values selected by the default behaviour and refine the list, or it can override selected partition values by using input & output partition values directly.
 Define a spark sql expression working with attributes of PartitionDiffModeExpressionData returning a `Seq(Map(String,String))`.

 Example - only process the last selected partition: